 - Tel: +65 6737 9393

 Sri Veeramakaliamman Temple

 Sri Veeramakaliamman Temple was built in 1881 and is dedicated to the goddess Kali.
-It is nowadays the busiest temple in Little India.
-Admission free.
-Please remember to remove your shoes when entering.
+Nowadays, it’s one of the busiest temples in Little India.
+The temple is filled with interesting reliefs with bold use of colour.
+Admission is free.
+As with all Hindu temples, please remember to remove your shoes when entering.

 - Address: 141 Serangoon Road, Singapore 218042

 The original Abdul Gafoor Mosque was built in 1859 by a southern Indian lawyer's clerk named Shaik Abdul Gafoor Shaik Hyder to serve many of Indian Muslim merchants.
 The mosque has subsequently been through many restorations.
 The current one was completed in 2003.
 The mosque is a mixture of Arabian, South Indian and Roman styles with its many arches and central onion dome.